MACE in LAMMPS

 Preparing your model

-Train the model using the develop branch.
+Train the model using the main branch.
 Afterwards, use the create_lammps_model.py script to prepare a torchscript-compiled LAMMPS_MACE model:

 python <mace_repo_dir>/mace/cli/create_lammps_model.py my_mace.model